ayazamlani/bit-trax/README.md

 # bit-trax

-This is a simple python program that will gather the pricing of any crypto currency that you have at least 1 whole coin/share of on Bittrex (using @ericsomdahl's [python-bittrex](https://github.com/ericsomdahl/python-bittrex)).
+A simple python program that will gather the pricing of any crypto currency that you have at least .01 whole coin/share of on Bittrex (using @ericsomdahl's [python-bittrex](https://github.com/ericsomdahl/python-bittrex)).

-Next, This program will then collect the USD value from Coin Market Cap API of the currencies currently owned on bittrex.
+This program collects the USD value from Coin Market Cap API of the currencies pulled from bittrex.

 Finally it will save the data to an excel file called **'Bittrex_Data.xlsx'**.

 ###Instructions###
 1. Open the bit-trax.py file